 According to newspaper articles from when the ride was being built, the new roller coaster would be called ''The Great Lake Erie Roller''.
 For unknown reasons, the ride name was dropped and renamed Corkscrew before the park would open.

-The day before the ride opened Arrow was testing the ride out.
+The day before the ride opened, Arrow was testing the ride out.
 While testing was going great, two of the trains had collided while the incoming train was going into the station.
 Arrow quickly pieced the two trains together and started manufacturing a new train for the park.
-No one was on the train or hurt. that were to happen today the ride would be delayed.
-Until Dick Kenzil's book was published in late 2015, only Cedar Point and Arrow had known about the Innocent.
+No one was on the train or hurt.
+If that were to happen today the ride would be delayed.
+Until Dick Kenzil's book was published in late 2015, only Cedar Point and Arrow had known about the innocent.

 Being built in 1976, Corkscrew was painted red, white, and blue to help the country celebrate its 200th birthday!

 1. Corkscrew was a first of its kind attraction in the world.

 2. First Roller Coaster to go upside down 3 times!
 (The record was held until Carolina Cyclone was built at Carowinds in 1980.)